 (b) in the month of July in each year lodge with the Commission a return in a form approved by the Commission or ensure that the return is so lodged.

-Penalty: $1 000.
+Penalty for this subsection: a fine of $1 000.

 (7) The annual return must state —